HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/baby_plumpkin.md

 # Loot & More

 Baby Plumpkins don't drop loot.
 However, when they are broken, they will swap out your current held gun/melee/throwable with another weapon in the same category that is obtainable on the current map.
-Each obtainable weapon has an equal chance to spawn which means that you are just as likely to get a [L115A1](/weapons/guns/l115a1) than to get a [HP-18](/weapons/guns/hp18).
+Each obtainable weapon has an equal chance to spawn which means that you are just as likely to get an [L115A1](/weapons/guns/l115a1) than to get an [HP-18](/weapons/guns/hp18).

 # Tips